 Your doctor will also take your patient history, including date of last menstrual period, number of pads or tampons used, estimated length of gestation, bleeding disorders, and previous miscarriage or elective (planned) abortions.

-If there has been a lot of blood loss, your blood pressure will be measured and blood samples taken for testing.
+If there has been a lot of blood loss, your blood pressure will be measured.
+Blood samples may be taken to determine the amount of blood loss and whether anaemia is present, check for evidence of infection, and measure hormone levels.

 No treatment is required if a miscarriage is complete.
 Occasionally, however, the uterus may not empty completely (incomplete miscarriage) and a dilation and curettage (D&C) procedure is required.
 D&C is a surgical procedure that involves dilation (opening) of the cervix and the removal of any remaining foetal or placental tissue from the uterus.